Chemistry (CHE)

 CHE 1073.
 Basic Chemistry.
 (3-0) 3 Credit Hours.

 A preparatory class for CHE 1103.
 This course focuses on traditionally difficult concepts encountered in CHE 1103.
-Topics include but are not limited to: dimensional analysis, significant figures, inorganic nomenclature, and qualitative and quantitative analyses of basic chemical reactions.
-May not be applied to a B.S. or B.A. in Chemistry.
+Topics include, but are not limited to, dimensional analysis, significant figures, inorganic nomenclature, and qualitative and quantitative analyses of basic chemical reactions.
+May not be applied to a B.S. or B.A. in Chemistry nor to the B.S. in Biochemistry.
 Generally offered: Fall, Spring, Summer.
 Course Fees: LRS1 $46.20; STSI $21.60; DL01 $75.

 CHE 1083.
 Introduction to the Molecular Structure of Matter.
 (3-0) 3 Credit Hours.

-This course is an introduction to the structure of matter, with focus on the molecules of carbon that comprise living systems.
+This course is an introduction to the structure of matter, with a focus on the molecules of carbon that comprise living systems.
 Topics include covalent and ionic bonding, molecular structure, shape, and stability, isomers, organic functional groups and charge distribution in molecules, and bonding in solids.
 May be applied toward the Core Curriculum requirement in Life and Physical Sciences.
-(Same as CHE 1004.
-Credit cannot be earned for both CHE 1004 and CHE 1083.)
-Course Fees: LRC1 $12; LRS1 $46.20; STSI $21.60; DL01 $75.
+(CHE 1004 cannot be taken as a substitution for CHE 1083, credit cannot be earned for both courses.)
+Course Fee: LRC1 $12; LRS1 $46.20; STSI $21.60; DL01 $75.

 CHE 1093.
 Introduction to Molecular Transformations.
 (3-0) 3 Credit Hours.

 Prerequisite: A grade of "C-" or better in CHE 1083 and in MAT 1073 or higher.
-This course is an introduction to the chemical reactions of matter, with focus on basic organic reactions that take place in living systems.
+This course is an introduction to chemical reactions, with a focus on basic organic and inorganic reactions that take place in the environment.
 Topics include classification of reactions, stoichiometry, reaction energetics, chemical equilibrium, acid-base chemistry, complex equilibria and reaction kinetics.
 May be applied toward the Core Curriculum requirement in Life and Physical Sciences.
-(Same as CHE 1014.
-Credit cannot be earned for both CHE 1014 and CHE 1093.)
-Course Fees: DL01 $75; LRC1 $12; LRS1 $46.20; STSI $21.60.
+(CHE 1014 cannot be taken as a substitution for CHE 1093, credit cannot be earned for both courses.)
+Course Fee: DL01 $75; LRC1 $12; LRS1 $46.20; STSI $21.60.

 CHE 1103.
 General Chemistry I. (3-0) 3 Credit Hours.
 (TCCN = CHEM 1311)